FAQs

 A: No, we are an independent non-profit governed by a Board of Directors.

-Q: What goes further at KLF: food or fund donations?
+Q: What goes further at KLF - food or fund donations?

 A: With our large purchasing power, we are able to stretch every donated dollar into three meals for a person facing food insecurity.
 However, food donations provide our pantries with the important variety we need to meet the food requirements clients may need due to a medical condition, allergies, or religious beliefs.